Indoor Jungle: How Houseplants Can Make You A Happier Person

 It turns out you can get a lot of the health benefits of nature without leaving your home.

-- A 2015 study found that caring for houseplants reduced stress, anxiety, and fight-or-flight response in healthy adults[*].
+- A 2015 study found that caring for houseplants reduced stress and anxiety.

-- High school students who looked at houseplants for three minutes showed an increase in heart rate variability -- an indicator of relaxation[*].
+- High school students who looked at houseplants for three minutes showed increased relaxation.

 Planting Healthier Indoor Air